CartoDB/documentation/app/content/carto-user-manual/data-explorer/importing-data.md

 ![Data Explorer import remote](/img/cloud-native-workspace/data-explorer/de_import_remote.png)
 ### Supported formats
-Currently, the import of CSV, GeoJSON, GeoPackage, KML, KMZ, TAB and Shapefiles (in a zip package) is supported.
+Currently, the import of CSV, GeoJSON, GeoPackage, KML, KMZ, TAB and Shapefiles (in a zip package) with at least two columns is supported.
 The size limit for a single import process is 512MB.
 Please [get in touch](mailto:support@carto.com) with us if you need a higher limit.

 For CSV files, CARTO will try and autodetect the geometry column or create the geometries from latitude/longitude columns.
 The supported column names are:
 * For *geometry*: `geom,Geom,geometry,the_geom,wkt,wkb`